 - Postgraduate Certificate in Intellectual Property Law, Brunel University, 2016

-- Student member of the Chartered Institute of Patent Attorneys
+- Member of the Chartered Institute of Patent Attorneys

 MSc (distinction and Director’s prize winner), Medical Physics, University of Manchester, 2011